madskjeldgaard/Performative/README.md

 [Specs in the standard supercollider class](https://doc.sccode.org/Classes/ControlSpec.html) library describe a range, units, warping, default value, etc. for a simple number.
 These objects are useful for creating GUI's and generally abstracting a parameter's values to a normalized range of 0.0 to 1.0.

 *Performative* adds an extra kind of spec called ArrayedSpec which lets you use a list of choices of objects of any kind, instead of a range of numbers.

+An ArrayedSpec can contain *any object*, which allows enormous flexibility in the parameters in this library.

 ```supercollider
 a = ArrayedSpec([\hey, \ho, \yo])